fordpic/code-everyday/log.md

 Today's Progress: Spent the day taking practice exams for the AWS CP exam.

 Thoughts: Today I spent my entire time studying for AWS & trying to push through, as I need to go ahead & take this thing ASAP so I can move on to other things.
 It's going to be a real hard exam, but I'll be ready - stay tuned for good news!

+Day 27: May 3, 2021

+Today's Progress: Spent more time taking AWS CP practice exams & still working on animations for portfolio site.

+Thoughts: Ahh the start of a new week!
+I feel like I have SO much to do & need to get it all done right now, but I also know that's just my excitement talking & I need to be focused & relaxed, tackling one issue at a time.
+I will also be pretty busy this week outside of coding as well, so it will be another test of my time management skills that hopefully I pass with flying colors!